Any form of income-earning activity--including internships--requires prior authorization from DHS (the US Department of Homeland Security).

 Before the completion of studies, students may only participate in Part-time Optional Practical Training while maintaining registration of 12 credits or more during the fall and spring terms.
 This employment may not exceed 20 hours per week during the school year but may be full time during official school breaks.
 This time is deducted from the 12 months at half-time rate (ex.
 4 months before completion of studies = 2 months after completion of studies).
 Most FIT students choose to save their 12 months for after their completion of studies in order to participate in one full year rather than short periods of part-time employment.

 Full-time Optional Practical Training is only available to students on completion of all degree requirements.
 (Graduate students become eligible for full-time OPT when all requirements but the thesis have been met.)
-The Office of International Student Advisors hosts several mandatory information sessions each semester detailing the conditions of OPT eligibility and application procedures.
+International Student Services (ISS) hosts several mandatory information sessions each semester detailing the conditions of OPT eligibility and application procedures.
 Click here for the current semester's Information Session Schedule.
 The International Student Advisor will only endorse the applications of students who attend one of these sessions during their final semester of study.
 Applications can only be endorsed when all final degree requirements are in progress; incomplete or outstanding courses will prevent you from participating in OPT.

 Full-time OPT must be completed within 14 months of the completion of studies.
 Applications are accepted within 90 days of the completion of studies and up to 60 days after.
 Students are encouraged to apply early as this will increase the possibilities of receiving the card prior to the semester's end.
 Students should not depart the US after their last day of school and may not begin employment until it has been authorized by USCIS.
 Receipt of the card allows for travel or the start of employment immediately after the completion of studies and also facilitates the job search/interview process.
 OPT must begin on a specific date within 60 days of the completion of studies date and end 12 months later.
 Employment must cease upon expiration of the card.
 Within 60 days after the card's expiration, students are expected to depart the US, transfer to another school, or adjust their status.